-The Breathalyzer Isn't The Only Proof You're Drunk
+The Breathalyzer Isn't The Only Proof That You're Drunk

-Even without a breathalyzer reading, if the state can prove you were driving, the results of your field sobriety test (heel-to-toe walk, nose touch, one leg stand) may be enough to convince a judge that you were drunk.
+Even without a breathalyzer reading, if the state can prove you were driving, the results of your field sobriety test (walk and turn, nose touch, one leg stand) may be enough to convince a judge that you were drunk.

 For this reason, problems with the breathalyzer or the breath sample might not be enough to save you.
 However, if the sobriety test outcome was iffy, you would have the basis to argue a deal with the prosecutor.

-If you have been charged with drunk driving in southern New Jersey, please feel free to call me at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.
+Considering what you face, if you have been charged with drunk driving, you need to consult with a lawyer.
+If you received the ticket in Burlington, Camden, Gloucester, Salem or Cumberland County, want to do everything you can to avoid conviction, and are ready to act, then call me immediately at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.

 If you liked this information and found it useful, then you might like or need these others: